redpotion21/werewolf_arena_local/README.md

-# Werewolf The Social Deduction Game
+# Fork of Werewolf The Social Deduction Game
-This repository provides code for [Werewolf Arena](https://arxiv.org/abs/2407.13943) - a framework for evaluating the social reasoning skills of large language models (LLMs) through the game of Werewolf.
+This is fork of werewolf arena with local ollama model options (https://github.com/google/werewolf_arena/tree/main/werewolf) This repository provides code for [Werewolf Arena](https://arxiv.org/abs/2407.13943) - a framework for evaluating the social reasoning skills of large language models (LLMs) through the game of Werewolf.

 ## Set up the environment
+First, install ollama

 ### Create a Python Virtual Environment
 You only need to do this once.